astsu777/dotfiles/README.md

 ![](https://i.postimg.cc/bY1g2b4j/screenshot-20210718-032.png)

 ## Terminal Emulators
 Configuration files for three terminal emulators are available: *Alacritty*, *Kitty*, and *xTerm*.
-I don't use the three of them obviously, my daily driver being *ST* as it is fast and minimalistic.
-However, it is not GPU-accelerated unlike *Alacritty* and *Kitty*, so it can be less performant sometimes when rendering a lot of text/colors.
+I don't use the three of them obviously, my daily driver being *ST* as it is fast and minimalist.
+However, it is not GPU-accelerated unlike *Alacritty* and *Kitty*, so it can give less performance sometimes when rendering a lot of text/colors.
 GPU-accelerated terminal emulators are based on *OpenGL*: this means that they cannot be used when *OpenGL* libraries are updated and/or if they are missing/buggy.
 If the GPU is really poor, it can also be worst than anything else.
 Therefore, I usually use *ST* even though it has no config file in this repository.
 Finally, *xTerm* is the last resort terminal emulators if all else is not working. *xTerm* is also the default terminal emulator in the failsafe GUI environment (see chapter about *JWM*).

 A few comments about each terminal emulators:

 * *Alacritty* is rendering fonts differently depending on the screen resolution and the configuration files differ slightly between macOS/Linux.
 Therefore, multiple *Alacritty* config files are available for my different computers
 * *Kitty* works like *Alacritty* but does a much better job at rendering unicode characters: this is the main reason I keep it around.
 It has much more features that I don't use.
 It has almost the same configuration as *Alacritty*, no extra plugins/*kittens*.
-Depending on the machine, it can also be more performant than *Alacritty* and renders ligatures and unicode characters better.
+Depending on the machine, it can also give more performance than *Alacritty* and renders ligatures and unicode characters better.
 Also, I prefer the way fonts are rendered in *Kitty*
 * *Simple Terminal (ST)* works well enough and is my default
 * *xTerm* is never used, but I have it installed on all my workstations for a failsafe environment.
 If my WM/DE fails, I can work inside a failsafe GUI and *xTerm* is the default terminal emulator there